 Reports of suspected bullying and retaliation may be made by staff, students, parents/guardians, or others to the Co-Director of Teaching and Learning, or his/her designee, and may be oral or written.
 All staff members shall immediately report to the Co-Director of Teaching and Learning, or his/her designee, any instance of suspected bullying or retaliation they witnessed or became aware of, including reports by students, parents/guardians, or other staff to them.
 Any oral report shall be recorded in writing.
-If the allegation involves the Co-Director of Teaching and Learning, or his/her designee, as the alleged aggressor, staff, students, parents/guardians, or others shall report it immediately to the Co-Director of Operations and Finance.
-If the allegation involves the Co-Director of Teaching and Finance as the alleged aggressor, reports shall immediately be made to the Board of Trustees.
+If the allegation involves the Co-Director of Teaching and Learning, or his/her designee, as the alleged aggressor, staff, students, parents/guardians, or others shall report it immediately to the Co-Director of Operations and Finance as the alleged aggressor, reports shall immediately be made to the Board of Trustees.